Cpcrook/azure-devops-docs/docs/pipelines/process/environments-kubernetes.md

 ## Setup Review App

 Below is an example YAML snippet for adding Review App to an **existing** pipeline.
-In this example, the first deployment job is run for non-PR branches and performs deployments against regular Kubernetes resource under environments.
+In this example, the first deployment job is run for non-PR branches and performs deployments against regular Kubernetes resource under environments (the `$(resourceName)` namespace resource must **already exist** under `$(envName)`).
 The second job runs only for PR branches and deploys against review app resources (namespaces inside Kubernetes cluster) generated on the fly.
 These resources are marked with a 'Review' label in the resource listing view of the environment.

 ```YAML
 - stage: Deploy